Writing Section of TOEFL - A Brief Overview

 - Your ability to generate content relevant to the given topic.
 The essay should also display coherence and cohesion.

-The Writing section of TOEFL is important for checking your writing skills in an academic context.
+The Writing section is important for checking your writing skills in an academic context.
 Integrated writing is especially important in a classroom scenario where students have to take notes on the basis of their textbooks and the lecture delivered by the lecturer.
-Thus, TOEFL Writing simulates that environment and checks a candidate's performance in that context.
+This exam simulates that environment and checks a candidate's performance in that context.